anushang/anushang.github.io/_posts/2020-10-21-Solving-Simple-Buffer-Overflow-pwn-challege.md

 bingo!
 We just sent random characters and we go a segmentation fault error!
 So all now we have to do are these things:
-1)Reverse the ELF and find something to jump upon.
+1. Reverse the ELF and find something to jump upon.
-2)Find it's address on stack.
+2. Find it's address on stack.
-3)Make a python script to pwn the challenge.
+3. Make a python script to pwn the challenge.
 There are many ways to do this.
 We can use Ghidra to find what ELF do and what their funcions do.
 I will just list the functions using
-'''
-    objdump -d beer
+*objdump -d beer*